What is the relationship between the premium of an option and the time to maturity of the option?

 Time value is calculated by taking the difference between the option’s premium and the intrinsic value, and this means that an option’s premium is the sum of the intrinsic value and time value: Time Value = Option Premium – Intrinsic Value.
 Option Premium = Intrinsic Value + Time Value.

-READ ALSO: What is cluster in high performance computing?
+READ ALSO: What is the number one party school in Georgia?

 Why is the premium equal to the time value?